-Purchase interest charge is just a concise way banks refer to the interest you are paying on your purchases.
-You’re charged interest when your purchases are not paid in full by the end of the billing cycle in which those purchases were made.
-The purchase interest charge is based on your credit card’s interest rate and the total balance on that card — both of which can fluctuate.
+An interest charge on purchases is the interest you are paying on the purchases you make with the credit card but don’t pay in full by the end of the billing cycle in which those purchases were made.
+The purchase interest charge is based on your credit card’s annual percentage rate (APR) and the total balance on that card — both of which can fluctuate.

-Despite the fact that most of us have credit card debt, we really don’t like to talk about it.
-Instead of avoiding the subject, however, taking a closer look at your credit card balance and interest rate can help you figure out the best way to pay it off.
-Here’s some information about how purchase interest charges work, so you can be well-informed and create a plan to get rid of your credit card debt.
+Taking a closer look at your credit card balance and interest rate can help you figure out the best way to pay it off.
+Here’s some information about how purchase interest charges work and, in general, how interest works on a credit card.

 How Does Credit Card Interest Work?

-Some credit cards provide an interest-free period when you open them.
-But once that grace period lapses, it’s important to pay your balance in full if you want to avoid interest charges.
+Some credit cards offer an introductory 0% interest rate.
+But once that promotional period ends, paying your balance in full each month is how you can avoid interest charges.

-Let’s look at a simple example.
-Let’s say you get a new credit card with a $5,000 available credit line and a three-month interest-free period.
+For example, you get a new credit card with a $5,000 available credit limit and 0% interest for three months.
 You use the credit card to buy a new computer that costs $3,000 and a designer dog house for your poodle that costs $1,000.

-For each of the three interest-free months, you pay the minimum balance due.
-But on month four, there is a new charge listed on your bill as a “purchase interest charge.”
+For each of the three interest-free months you pay only the minimum balance due.
+But since the full balance hasn’t been paid, your fourth statement will include a purchase interest charge.
 That is the interest you now owe because you did not pay off your credit card statement balance in full.

 What is a Purchase Interest Charge?

-Sometimes also known as a “finance charge,” a purchase interest charge is simply interest you pay on your credit card balance for purchases you made but didn’t pay in full.
+Sometimes also known as a finance charge, an interest charge on purchases is simply interest you pay on your credit card balance for purchases you made but didn’t pay in full.
 If you don’t pay off your balance each billing cycle, a purchase interest charge for the unpaid amount then becomes part of the total balance you owe.

 For example, let’s say you owe $1,000 on a credit card, and because you did not pay that $1,000 in full you were charged a purchase interest charge of $90.
 You now owe $1,090, and then the next month’s purchase interest charge will be calculated based on a balance of $1,090.

-Unfortunately, that’s how these interest charges can get you stuck in credit card debt.
-They just keep piling up if you’re not paying your balance in full every month.
+This is called compound interest and can lead to a cycle of credit card debt.
+The interest charges continue to accrue if you’re not paying your balance in full every month.